-Nine Cares provides a valuable service to needy individuals and organisations, drawing attention to some of Australia’s most critical social issues.
-Nine’s network of media assets and our role as a content creator enables us to use our reach to connect communities.
-It’s about the media making a difference.
+Nine Cares provides a valuable service utilising Nine’s network of media assets across television, digital and social and Nine’s role as a content creator to connect communities.

-In FY17, Nine Cares managed and provided almost $33 million of airtime for Community Service Announcements (CSAs) for community or not-for-profit organisations in support of causes including the White Ribbon Foundation, St Vincent de Paul, the Children’s Tumour Foundation, Surf Life Saving Australia, Dry July and the Mark Hughes Foundation.
-Nine Cares is committed to continue to provide community groups with the ability to connect with the general public and maximise the reach of their messages.
+In FY18, Nine Cares managed and provided almost $30 million of airtime for Community Service Announcements (CSAs) for community or not-for-profit organisations in support of causes including Starlight Children’s Foundation Australia, Youngcare, Mates4Mates, Charlie Teo Foundation, Variety The Children’s Charity, St Vincent de Paul, the Children’s Tumour Foundation, the Gidget Foundation and the Mark Hughes Foundation.
+Nine Cares is committed to providing community groups with the ability to connect with the general public and maximise the reach and understanding of their messages.

-During FY17, Channel Nine was instrumental in raising almost $20 million for the local children’s hospitals through telethons in Sydney, Brisbane and the Easter Appeal in Adelaide.
-This money is used to provide essential equipment, services and research and is one of the hospitals’ key fundraising initiatives for the year.
-These events are televised on Channel Nine in their local markets, with many of the group’s key talent manning the phone lines and encouraging the public’s generosity.
+During FY18, Nine was again instrumental in the raising of almost $20 million for the local children’s hospitals through telethons in Sydney and Brisbane and the Easter Appeal in Adelaide.
+These telethons remain key to the hospitals’ annual fundraising efforts, with the proceeds used to provide essential equipment, services and research.
+The telethons are televised on Nine in their local markets, with many of Nine’s key talent volunteering to staff the phone lines, further encouraging the public’s generosity.

 Nine again joined forces with the NRL and the broader rugby league community to help fund brain cancer research.
 Through the Beanies for Brain Cancer Round 12 in May, the Mark Hughes Foundation raised more than $4.5 million, helping to fund research into a cancer which kills more people under 40 in Australia than any other cancer and yet receives less than 5% of government cancer research funding.